 It is quite an important setting.
 If you need TikTok to filter content inappropriate to the audience of interest (the teenager), you should activate this.
 TikTok has its ways of flagging down such content, although it is yet to tell its users how it does.

-The steps are pretty similar to the one in the two sections above, but I will highlight them for the sake of convenience: Me > Settings > General > Digital Wellbeing > Restricted mode.
+These steps are similar to those mentioned in the sections above, but I will highlight them for convenience: Me (Profile) > menu (hamburger icon) > Settings and privacy > Digital Wellbeing > Restricted mode.

 If you had set a password when activating screen time, you would not be prompted to set up another one here.